-“The Assumption College program appears to be a very integrated program combining both issues in addictions, addiction counseling, psychiatric disabilities, as well as issues related to co-occurring disorders.
+“The Assumption University program appears to be a very integrated program combining both issues in addictions, addiction counseling, psychiatric disabilities, as well as issues related to co-occurring disorders.
 This, I think, makes the program of study quite unique in its scope.”

 Executive Director, Massachusetts Board of Substance Abuse Counseling Certification

 The required coursework and supervised practical training are designed to fulfill the education eligibility requirements for the Certified Alcohol/Drug Abuse Counselor (CADC) exam and the Massachusetts Department of Public Health for Licensure of Alcohol and Drug Counselor (LADCII and LADC Assistant) certification.
 This program has also been approved by the National Certification Commission for Addiction Professionals (NAADAC).